-Guidelines from the Open & Affirming Ministry Team of the GLAD Alliance
+Guidelines from the Open & Affirming Ministry Team of Alliance Q

 Suggested Process and Resources

 Becoming and being an Open & Affirming Ministry is a journey of ever-expanding welcome.
 Every congregation can travel this journey and there are resources for every step along the way, from the congregation that hasn’t thought about the welcome of LGBT persons to the congregation that named itself Open & Affirming decades ago.

 If you are interested in working with your non-congregational ministry towards becoming Open & Affirming: